douglasgreen/outlines/computing/data_science/xml.md

 -   In practice, DTDs are useful for maintaining consistency in data structure, especially when XML documents are shared across different systems or when large amounts of data need to be validated efficiently.
 -   DTDs also aid in the creation of XML documents, providing a clear structure for authors and developers to follow, and ensuring interoperability and correct data exchange.

-While DTDs are fundamental to XML\'s history and are important for understanding the evolution of XML schema definitions, it\'s worth noting that newer schema languages like XML Schema (XSD) offer more features and are often preferred for more complex or specific requirements.
+While DTDs are fundamental to XML's history and are important for understanding the evolution of XML schema definitions, it's worth noting that newer schema languages like XML Schema (XSD) offer more features and are often preferred for more complex or specific requirements.
 However, the basic concepts of element and attribute definitions are similar across these schema languages.

 ## XML Schemas